Skip to Main Content

 Key information:

-• Only one article from a journal issue can be requested.
-If you require more than this, please request the whole journal.
+• Only one article from a journal issue can be requested due to copyright restrictions

-• Your access may be less than 30 days due to Interlibrary Loan processing time.
+• Your access may be less than 30 days due to service processing time

-• Requests should be for research and private study only.
+• Requests should be for research and private study only and full text files must not be shared online or with anyone else

-Cartoon of glasses on a bookIf you need a book for your own research, first use Library Search to ensure the book is not already held in library stock, If it isn't, you can make a request.
+Cartoon of glasses on a bookIf you need a book for your own research, first use Library Search to ensure the book is not already held in the London Met library collection.
+If it isn't, you can make a request.

 Request a book